AdrianDroid/Kilo-Prompt/README.md

 - Subtask delegation
 **When to Use**: For complex, multi-step projects requiring coordination across different specialties and expertise areas.
 **Restrictions**: Limited direct editing capabilities, focuses on coordination.
+### Enhanced Orchestration
+The Orchestrator mode has been significantly enhanced to proactively engage specialized modes (QA, Debug, Documentation Writer) throughout the project lifecycle.
+This ensures comprehensive handling of tasks from development to deployment and maintenance.

+- **Proactive Triggers**:
+  - **QA Mode**: Triggered automatically after code changes or new feature implementations to ensure quality and adherence to best practices.
+  - **Debug Mode**: Activated upon detection of errors, issues, or unexpected behavior to diagnose and resolve problems efficiently.
+  - **Documentation Writer Mode**: Engaged for new feature development or modifications to existing functionalities, ensuring documentation remains accurate and up-to-date.

+The Orchestrator explicitly considers these phases when breaking down complex tasks, offering a robust, end-to-end development workflow.
+It will also use follow-up questions to involve the user in decisions about including "optional" phases like comprehensive QA cycles or extensive documentation updates, providing flexibility and control over the development process.
 ### QA Mode
 **Purpose**: Ensure code quality, reliability, and best practices **Capabilities**: